6 Signs a Reverse Mortgage is Right for You.

 With an adjustable-rate line of credit, you can still get an upfront amount if you need money to pay off an existing mortgage or cover mandatory obligations as required through the HECM program.

 However, you can keep your remaining proceeds untouched in a line of credit that grows at the current rate of interest plus 0.5% on an annual basis.
-In other words, the amount of loan money available to you increases over time.
+In other words, the amount of loan money available increases over time.

-4. You want to make some home repairs, but don?t want a HELOC.
+4. You want to make some home repairs but don’t want a HELOC.

 Also See: HECM vs HELOC Loan Comparison: Which is Best for You?